LouieGreen/CS_Capstone/README.md

 ## Setup and use
 **Java 8 must be installed on both the client and the server.
 Depending on the OS of the computer running the server the Java JDK might be necessary.**

+**Recently trying to run this on Ubuntu 16.04 LTS has yeilded some issues, they were caused by the Java install packages lacking (for some reason) the JavaFX packages...
+They can be installed by: sudo apt-get install openjfx**

 To use this project there needs to be a server setup and running, this server either needs to be on your local network or be addressable via IP address and have the desired port port-forwarded to the server.

 To run the server on a desired port the port with the desired password, they must be passed in via the command-line as shown below, the order does not matter (batch included file for use on Windows machines):